 This post was originally posted in April, 2010.
 Edited and republished November, 2018 with new photos.

 Lightly breaded fish topped with pizza sauce and mozzarella cheese and chopped basil.

 - Tilapia, orange roughy or other thin, mildly flavored fish fillets (if frozen, allow to thaw)

 - Salt and pepper

 - Bread crumbs, dried

 - Pizza Sauce

 - Shredded Mozzarella Cheese

 - Fresh Basil

-- Saute until brown (2-3 minutes) and flip to brown other side.
+- Sauté fish until brown (2-3 minutes) and flip to brown other side.
 (You could stop here and serve the fish with no sauce.
 It’s delicious!)
-At this point, spoon light coating of pizza sauce over fish.
-Then sprinkle about 1 tablespoon of cheese over sauce.
-Continue to saute until bottom of fish is also brown and cheese is melted.
-Serve immediately.

 Keywords: fish, tilapia, pizza, kid food, mozzarella cheese